 Motukiekie beach location - Map

-- Located in South Island, West Coast
+- Located in South Island, West Coast, off the beaten track

 - South of the famous Punakaiki (Pancake rocks)